-- Openness to Experience: This dimension represents tendency to be imaginative, independent, and interested in variety.
+Openness to Experience: This dimension represents tendency to be imaginative, independent, and interested in variety.
 People like this are eager to learn more and ask many questions.
 They are motivated to seek stimulation and to learn things in general.
-While dealing with these guests, front office professionalshould emphasize hotel's new, novel or innovative approach, as well as leading-edge and proprietary information that gives it a competitive edge. - Conscientiousness: It represents the tendency to be organized, careful, and disciplined.
+While dealing with these guests, front office professionalshould emphasize hotel's new, novel or innovative approach, as well as leading-edge and proprietary information that gives it a competitive edge.

+Conscientiousness: It represents the tendency to be organized, careful, and disciplined.
 People like this are very cautious, deliberate in word and deed, pragmatic, non-committal and sometimes downright skeptical.
 They are motivated to understand details and practical application of products and services.

-- To deal with them, front office professional should emphasize detail in reports and presentations and explain how that detail is derived from careful and authenticate information.
-Also, they should be precise in their language leaving nothing vague or irresolute for guests. - 3.
-Extraversion: It reflects the tendency to be sociable, fun-loving, and affectionate.
-People like this make small talk and are very friendly.
+To deal with them, front office professional should emphasize detail in reports and presentations and explain how that detail is derived from careful and authenticate information.
+Also, they should be precise in their language leaving nothing vague or irresolute for guests.

+3. Extraversion: It reflects the tendency to be sociable, fun-loving, and affectionate.People like this make small talk and are very friendly.
 Their motivation is relationship-building.
-While responding to these, front office professional can emphasize the ongoing relationship the hotel organization has with client's company, e.g., past projects hotel organization has done for the company, success stories about collaboration and partnership, testimonials etc. - Agreeableness: Thisis the tendency to be softhearted, trusting, and helpful.
-People like this are good listeners, respectful, polite and amenable to the suggestions.
-They are motivated to avoid conflict and to please others.
-Front office professional while interacting with them should emphasize the powerful reputation hotel organization has in the market, along with mentioning how much he/she enjoys talking with them and wants to continue the discussion.
-Front office professional must act fast with highly agreeable people, because their views can easily change over time as they attempt to please the person of authority at the moment. - 5.
-Neuroticism: It represents the tendency to be calm, secure, and self-satisfied.
-People like this are quick talkers and thinkers, who can come across as dominant, passionate, and narcissistic persons.
-They want to control circumstances, establish authority and assert their own expertise.
-While dealing with them, front office professional should emphasize the reputation and high standards of the guest's company and how hotelorganization complements that brand and fits in with their innovative agenda or plans.

-The way that people express themselves is related to their personality make up.
-Often one of these five traits will be dominant in a specific person.
-By listening to them and observing their mannerisms one can comprehend the dominant dimension of one's personality and respond to itaccordingly.
-Information will be better understood and received by a guest when information is messaged in a way consistent to the guest's dominant personality (Houran, 2009).
+79 While responding to these, front office professional can emphasize the ongoing relationship the hotel organization 80 has with client's company, e.g., past projects hotel organization has done for the company, success stories about collaboration and partnership, testimonials etc. 4.
+Agreeableness: This is the tendency to be softhearted, trusting, 81 and helpful.People like this are good listeners, respectful, polite and amenable to the suggestions.
+They are 82 motivated to avoid conflict and to please others.
+Front office professional while interacting with them should 83 emphasize the powerful reputation hotel organization has in the market, along with mentioning how much he/she 84 enjoys talking with them and wants to continue the discussion.
+Front office professional must act fast with highly 85 agreeable people, because their views can easily change over time as they attempt to please the person of authority 86 at the moment.
+5. Neuroticism: It represents the tendency to be calm, secure, and self-satisfied.
+People like 87 this are quick talkers and thinkers, who can come across as dominant, passionate, and narcissistic persons.
+They 88 want to control circumstances, establish authority and assert their own expertise.
+While dealing with them, 89 90 front office professional should emphasize the reputation and high standards of the guest's company and how 91 hotelorganization complements that brand and fits in with their innovative agenda or plans.
+92 The way that people express themselves is related to their personality make up.
+Often one of these five traits will be dominant in a specific person.By listening to them and observing their mannerisms one can comprehend the dominant dimension of one's personality and respond to itaccordingly.
+Information will be better understood and received by a guest when information is messaged in a way consistent to the guest's dominant personality (Houran, 2009) The cautious guest: The cautious guest plans their accommodation right down to the last detail weeks, and even months, in advance.
+They maintain daily email contact with the hotelier.
+They belong to the most fearing yet adorable set of people.
+To build a good customer relationship with one of these types, front office professional should never dodge their endless search for perfection.
+Playing a tolerant partner at their side, front office professional can let them happily experience harmony.